bpcmusic/telex/README.md

 Extended functionality of the TXo starts with being able to specify longer values for slew and pulse times (in seconds and minutes).

+The TXo has the following “experimental” features for each of its four TR outputs:

+- Configurable pulse dividers for each output
+- Independent metronomes for each output that will pulse each output at intervals that can be set in milliseconds, seconds, minutes, and beats per minute (BPM)

 The TXo also has the following “experimental” features for each of its four CV outputs:

 - a quantizer with a dozen or so microtonal scales in addition to equal temperament
-- an oscillator (not currently band-limited) that supports frequencies from LFO rates up to around 8kHz with variable waveforms (sine, triangle, saw, variable width square, and noise), and frequency slew (portamento)
+- an oscillator (not currently band-limited) that supports frequencies from LFO rates up to around 8kHz with variable morphing waveforms (sine, triangle, saw, variable width square, and noise), adjustable phase offset, and frequency slew (portamento)
 - an AR (attack + release) envelope generator with times in milliseconds, seconds and minutes

 These extended features, when combined together, can really push the envelope of the TXo’s processor and do some crazy stuff.
 For example: the output's envelope generator can act as a VCA, which turns the expander into a little 4-voice synth.